vgines73/HW2_responsivePortolio/README.md

 # HW2_responsivePorfolio
+Goal to create a mobile-first responsive portfolio:

-* Using Bootstrap, develop your portfolio site with the following items:
+* Used Bootstrap, developed my portfolio site with the following items:

    * A navbar